mayowa-kalejaiye/multi-bank-integration/README.md

 2. They make transaction boundaries explicit in the code
 3. They centralize rollback logic for consistency

+### API Design Choices

+The banking system API is designed with these principles:

+1. **Consistency**: Similar operations follow similar patterns
+2. **Discoverability**: Related functionality is grouped together
+3. **Simplicity**: Common operations are straightforward to use
+4. **Flexibility**: Advanced scenarios are possible without modifying core code
+5. **Backward Compatibility**: Changes preserve compatibility where possible
+6. **Forward Compatibility**: Extension points allow for future enhancements

 ## Development Guidelines

 ### Coding Standards